-As most of our clients know, the use of cold is something that Katie advocates – the ring of “and place an ice pack on it for 10 minutes after you get home” is familiar to many of us!
+As most of you know, the use of cold is something our osteopath advocates – the ring of “and place an ice pack on it for 10 minutes after you get home” is familiar to many of us!

 Cold is useful for reducing inflammation.
 Inflammation is the process that the body uses to heal but it also causes pain!
 During inflammation the injured area of the body will become hot, red and swollen; just the same as if you cut your finger.

 By placing cold over the inflammed area you take the heat out of it and in so doing reduce the amount of swelling in the area.
 This is through a process called vasoconstriction where the blood vessels contract reducing the blood flow to an area.